-The design air permeability for each dwelling type within a development will be determined by designers as part of the overall DER (Dwelling CO2 Emissions Rate) calculation produced by the SAP Calculations.
-The maximum design air permeability allowable is 10m3/ (m2.hr) at 50Pa.
-If the test result does not meet the requirement, then further testing and remedial works will be required.
+The design air permeability for each dwelling type within a development will be determined by Designers as part of the overall DER (Dwelling CO_2 Emission Rate) calculation produced by the SAP calculations.
+The maximum design air permeability allowable is $10m^3/(m^2.hr)$ at 50Pa.
+If the test result does not meet the requirement then remedial works and further testing will be required.